PC Desktop Recommendations

 You may consider the info above to be ECN's official quotation for a standard new desktop PC, but please note that pricing and specifications are subject to change.
 If the actual cost varies by more than a few dollars or if hardware specs have changed significantly, ECN will alert you and await your approval before proceeding with your order.

-Please contact ECN to discuss your specific needs.
+For all specialized desktops, please contact us to discuss your specific needs.

 Other models or other brands